aowalke2/nova/README.md

 # Nova - A text editor written in Rust

+The plan is to start of following this [tutorial](https://www.flenker.blog/hecto/) and then add some more features.

 - [ ] Text editing
   - [x] Insert and delete charactes
   - [ ] Copy, cutting, and pasting